cfsimplicity/spreadsheet-cfml/README.md

 ## CommandBox Installation

-You can also download this library through CommandBox.
+You can also download this library through CommandBox/Forgebox.
 ```
-box install cfsimplicity/lucee-spreadsheet
+box install lucee-spreadsheet
 ```
 It will download the files into a modules directory and can be used just the same as downloading the files manually.